Pattles/HashtagHelper/README.md

 # HashtagHelper

-HashtagHelper is a #hashtag service that generates the best hashtags out there for your social media posts.
+HashtagHelper is a #hashtag service that will find the optimal hashtags for your social media posts.

 Using 2-4 hashtags can improve your post's reach by upwards of 10%, while using 10-11 can improve it by 12%.